Carbon Reduction Targets

 Performance against our overarching carbon emissions targets.
 The University measures and reports on carbon emissions in three ways:

-1. Absolute emissions
+Absolute carbon emissions

 Fleet carbon emissions increased 80% from last year; but 47% down from our baseline, 2018/19, largely driven by a return to ‘normality’ following COVID